In this Section

 2007: the winner was Siobhan Dunne, Dublin City University for her study, Local Community Engagement: extending the role of the academic library to meet the university’s mission.

-CONUL T&D LIBRARY ASSISTANT AWARD – Current.
+CONUL T&D LIBRARY ASSISTANT AWARD – Winning Entries.

 CONUL T&D LIBRARY ASSISTANT AWARD – Previous Awards.